United Nations Population Fund

 Background

-UNFPA, the United Nations Population Fund, is the leading UN agency dedicated to advancing a world where every pregnancy is wanted, every childbirth is safe, and every young person’s potential is fulfilled.
+UNFPA, the United Nations Population Fund, is the leading UN agency dedicated to addressing gender-based violence as a key component in advancing a world where every pregnancy is wanted, every childbirth is safe, and every young person’s potential is fulfilled.

 Policy framework